Michigan Court of Appeals; Docket #360277; Unpublished

-In this unanimous, unpublished, per curiam decision, the Court of Appeals reversed the trial court’s summary disposition order dismissing Plaintiff Back in Motion Chiropractic, DC, PLLC’s (“Back In Motion”) first-party action against Defendant Argonaut-Midwest Insurance Company (“AMIC”).
+In this unanimous, unpublished, per curiam decision, the Court of Appeals reversed the trial court’s summary disposition order dismissing Plaintiff Back in Motion Chiropractic, DC, PLLC’s (“Back In Motion”) action against Defendant Argonaut-Midwest Insurance Company (“AMIC”).
 The Court of Appeals held that a question of fact existed as to whether various chiropractic and massage therapy services Back In Motion provided to Mariam Baydoun, AMIC’s insured, were compensable under the relevant provisions of the No-Fault Act.

 After Mariam Baydoun was injured in a motor vehicle accident, she received various services from Hassan Reichouni, a licensed massage therapist and chiropractor, and the owner of Back in Motion.
 The services Baydoun received included massage therapy, mechanical traction, therapeutic exercise, heat therapy, and trigger point therapy, and after receiving said services, Baydoun assigned her right to pursue no-fault PIP benefits related to each to Back In Motion.
 Back In Motion proceeded to seek reimbursement from Baydoun’s insurer, AMIC, but AMIC denied Back In Motion’s claim—and moved for summary disposition in Back In Motion’s resultant first-party action against it—based on its determination that the services were not compensable under the No-Fault Act.
 The trial court denied AMIC’s motion as to the massage therapy services, but granted it as to all other services.